b11031371/my_bible_notes/2026-08-01/note_en.md

 > "My flock" is more than an expression of ownership; it is a term of endearment.
 [2]

-God says "My sheep" four times in this passage — a reminder to the shepherds that the flock was never theirs to own.
-They were entrusted to manage it, not given the right to treat people as their possession.
+God says "My sheep" four times in this passage, and right after, He makes His stance clear: what happens to the flock matters to Him, and the shepherds must answer for their neglect (v8-10).
+Shepherds are entrusted to care for the flock, but they need to remember they answer to God — how you treat those placed in your care, God sees it.

 ---